 The number of alternative filter sets is indicated in the tile group header (it could be in APS when APS will be implemented in VTM), as well as the filter coefficients (and the associated clipping values) of each filter for each alternative Luma filter set.
 For this contribution, the maximum number of alternative Luma filter sets is fixed to MAX_NUM_ALF_ALTERNATIVES_LUMA = 8 per tile group.

-The signaling of each alternative Luma filter set is performed in a similar but not exact same way as the signaling of the set of Luma filters in JVET-M0385 (i.e. as the signaling of the set of Luma filter coefficients in VTM4.0, plus the signaling of the clipping values of each filter).
+The signaling of each alternative Luma filter set is performed in a similar but not exact same way as the signaling of the set of Luma filters in CE5-3 (i.e. as the signaling of the set of Luma filter coefficients in VTM4.0, plus the signaling of the clipping values of each filter).

-The signaling of the first alternative Luma filter set is the same as the signaling of the set of Luma filters in JVET-M0385.
+The signaling of the first alternative Luma filter set is the same as the signaling of the set of Luma filters in CE5-3.
 Thus each class index is mapped to a filter index in the first alternative luma filter set using a 25 entries lookup table (which is equivalent to ‘alf_luma_coeff_delta_idx[ filtIdx ]’ lookup table in VVC draft 4, with ‘filtIdx’ corresponding to the class index in VTM software).

 From the second alternative Luma filter set, each current alternative Luma filter set is constrained to start from the same class/filter merging as its previous Luma filter set.
 Then, instead of mapping each class index to a filter index, each filter index of the previous alternative Luma filter set is mapped to a filter index in the current alternative Luma filter set using a lookup table with a number of entries equal to the number of filters in the previous alternative Luma filter set.
 Thus, with each alternative Luma filter set alf_luma_coeff_al_merge_idx[ altIdx ][ filtIdx ] provides a table indicating a merging of the filter indexes.
-Such kind of merging is illustrated with an example in Figure 1.
+Such kind of merging is illustrated with an example in Figure 3.